 Customer service.
 Contact is available by in-app email.
 No phone contact is indicated.

 Account security.
 All funds held on deposit are FDIC insured through Community Federal Savings Bank.
-For protection of personal information, Greenlight uses reasonable administrative, technical, and physical security measures.
+For the protection of personal information, Greenlight uses reasonable administrative, technical, and physical security measures.

 Greenlight sign-up.
 You’ll need to provide your email address, mobile phone number, your children’s names, your name, mailing address, date of birth, and your Social Security number.
 You’ll then need to connect the Greenlight account to a valid debit card or bank account.